lsst-dm/dm_dev_guide/python/style.rst

 Data Management's Python Coding Style is based on the `PEP 8 Style Guide for Python Code <https://www.python.org/dev/peps/pep-0008/>`_ with modifications specified in this document.

 :pep:`8` is used throughout the Python community and should feel familiar to Python developers.
-DM's deviations from :pep:`8` are primarily motivated by consistency with the :doc:`cpp_style_guide`.
+DM's deviations from :pep:`8` are primarily motivated by consistency with the :doc:`/coding/cpp_style_guide`.
 Additional guidelines are included in this document to address specific requirements of the Data Management System.

 .. _style-guide-py-ignored-errors: